-The content of the email was included in a picture mimicking the email's body.
-It was meant to make it more attractive for the reader.
-Unfortunately, the (junior?) hacker forgot to check if the image was displaying correctly before he sent the message.
-A shame, as it is unlikely that the recipient will click on a empty area.
+The content of the email was included in a picture.
+Unfortunately, the hacker forgot to check if the image was displaying correctly before he sent the message.

 The sender wanted to make a good impression.
 Don't they say a picture is worth a thousand words?
-A logo is certainly good for credibility.
-It might however have been better to retain the original proportions.
+A logo is certainly good for credibility, isn't it?

 Slav hackers sometimes have a hard time sending phishing emails, as Cyrillic fonts do not always convert smoothly to Western European encoding.
-This often betrays them, as you can see below.
+This often betrays them.

 A message from the Warren Buffet Foundation, sent from a Russian email address?
 Why not?
-Google translate might however not be the best tool to elaborate a credible altruistic message.
+Better not use Google translate, though.

 Nothing extra here, the hackers goes straight to the point.
 He wants the recipient to open the attachment, and his message is exactly five words long.
-There is however no relation between the sender, the message title and the name of the attachment, which is not very incitative.
+There is however no relation between the sender, the message title and the name of the attachment.

 Again, the hacker seems to think that a logo will generate immediate trust.
-As a result, he does not even try to make the email look legitimate: the logo is distorted, and both the sender's email address and the clickable link have nothing to do with Apple.
+As a result, he does not even try to make the email look legitimate: the logo is distorted, and both the sender's email address and the clickable link are fanciful.

 The hacker wanted to cast a wide net and reach both Apple and Microsoft users in one single phishing email.
-You won't see it anywhere else: a message supposedly coming from Apple includes a Microsoft logo in the footer.
-Convincing ?
 Yeah, sure...